ukrainian-serge/mobile_apps_analysis/README.md

-mobile_apps_analysis
-Profitable apps and app genre recommendations using Python and packages

----

 # Profitable App Analysis

 `./profitableApps.ipynb` : NO pandas.
 All old school data wrangling using python to build functions for work.